4Subsea/drio-python/docs/basic_usage.rst

 This :ref:`example<example_download_resample>` shows you how you can download 6 months of timeseries data, and calculate the 1-hour standard deviation.
-In the :ref:`Advanced Configuration` section you can see how to enable and configure caching.
+In the :ref:`advanced-configuration` section you can see how to enable and configure caching.
 Caching allows you to speed up repeating series downloads.

 Use for loops to download data in chunks